-A quick activity to set up.
-I grabbed some Christmas bows from my wrapping paper stash and stuck them around the boys’ rooms upstairs while it was almost time for dinner.
+I grabbed some Christmas bows from my wrapping paper stash and stuck them around the boys’ rooms upstairs just before we say down for dinner.

 I called the boys to go on a scavenger hunt for some Christmas bows!

-With one exception.
+With one extra challenge.
 No lights were to be turned on.
 Just use their flashlights.

 Alrighty!
 Super fun Mom!
 (Yay!
 I’m cool!)